bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 Once the application has finished, a new sub-folder under the application's Working Directory will be created with the name ``COMPSs_RO-Crate_[uuid]/``, which is also known as *crate*.
-The contents of the folder include all the elements needed to reproduce a COMPSs execution, and
+The contents of the folder include all the elements needed to record a COMPSs application execution (this is, the application together with the datasets used for the run), and
 are:

 - **Application Source Files:** As detailed by the user in the ``ro-crate-info.yaml`` file,